Microplastics and human health: Inhalation

-Airborne MNPs originate from urban dust, synthetic fibers from textiles, rubber tires, and household plastic items.
-These airborne particles may become suspended in the air due to wave action in aquatic environments or the spread of wastewater treatment sludge on agricultural fields.
-Once inhaled, these particles may lodge in the lungs or, through mucociliary clearance, be ingested and enter the digestive system.
+Airborne MNPs originate from urban dust, rubber tires, household plastic items, and synthetic fibers from textiles.
+It is also theorized that particles that have entered our waterways can become suspended in the air via wave action, as well as via the spreading of wastewater treatment sludge on agricultural fields.
+Once inhaled, these particles may become lodged in the lungs or, through mucociliary clearance, be ingested and enter the digestive system.
 Airborne microplastics have been detected in urban atmospheres, with reports showing a fallout of 29–280 particles per square meter per day on an urban rooftop, underscoring the potential for routine exposure.
-Annual inhalation exposure rates are estimated at 39,000–52,000 microplastic particles, with studies highlighting the significant contributions from synthetic textiles and urban dust sources.
+Annual inhalation exposure rates vary, with some studies estimating individuals inhale up to 68,000 particles each year.